 Honestly!
-I got an extra case!
-I rarely offer any Pattes Loup Chablis.
-I keep it for ourselves!
+I got a wee bit extra!
+I rarely, if ever, offer any Pattes Loup Chablis.
+I keep it for us!

 Thomas Pico’s Pattes Loup (“wolf paws”) Chablis are so difficult to procure in the USA, that whenever we are traveling overseas, this is one of the first wines I look for when studying a restaurant’s wine list.
 Even then I feel fortunate to find, and when I do, always know the evening will be special.